 Facing accusations of crimes involving child pornography can be extremely difficult.
 When the public image associated with a crime is so heinous, a community may rush to judgment before you have your fair day in court.

-If you are facing charges involving child pornography, you should consider consulting a Charleston child pornography lawyer to learn the full implications of your charges.
-A skilled criminal defense attorney could help you build a comprehensive defense strategy and work to minimize the negative consequences of your charge.
+If you are facing these types of charges , you should consider consulting a Charleston child pornography lawyer to help you navigate the legal proceedings.
+A skilled criminal defense attorney could help you build a comprehensive defense strategy and work to minimize the negative consequences of these charges.

 Sexually explicit conduct is defined to include various sexual acts, as well as “lascivious exhibition” of the genital areas.
 Even a depiction of sexually explicit conduct that has been created through computer animation is prohibited if the production makes it appear as though an “identifiable minor” is participating.